autopi-io/documentation/docs/hardware/generation-3.5-CAN_FD/connection_overview.md

 ---

-This is a diagram shows the connection possibilities of the second generation AutoPi.
+This is a diagram shows the connection possibilities of the 3.5 CAN-FD generation AutoPi.

 1. Sim card slot
 2. USER EXT 1